Innovative Solutions for Treating

 Cost-Effectiveness

-While advanced treatment technologies can be highly effective, they also come with significant capital and operational costs.
+While advanced sustainable water treatment technologies can be highly effective, they also come with higher capital costs versus conventional treatment technologies.
 Mining companies need to balance treatment effectiveness with economic feasibility when choosing solutions.
 Cost-benefit analyses and life-cycle assessments can help mining companies make informed decisions about the most cost-effective wastewater treatment solutions for their specific needs.

 Sustainability and Environmental Impact